Driving licence in Thailand: Civil Driving Licence

 The prefix A and P stands for "all types" and "personal only" respectively.
 The licence of the higher category can be used in place of the lower ones.
 The "all types" or A licences can be used instead of the "personal only" or P licences.
 For instance, an A4 (ท.4) licence can be used in lieu of P4 (บ.4), A3 (ท.3), P3 (บ.3), A2 (ท.2), P2 (บ.2), A1 (ท.1) licences.
 An A2 licence can be used in place of P2, A1 and P1 licences.

 Drivers who wish to obtain P1-P4 licences must meet the minimum age requirements as well as pass an approved course at the local transport office or approved driving school.
 In addition, A1-A4 licences also require a criminal record check.

 The probationary car licence is, according to the legislation, not needed for P/A 1-4 licences.
 In practice, most drivers learning to drive large vehicles must already learnt how to drive smaller vehicles, requiring the probationary car licence.
 Some driving schools and land transport offices often require the probationary car licence before the driver can learn to drive a large truck.

 Military Driving Licence

 Military personnel can apply for a civil driving licence and use it in their career.
-However, the Military Automobile Act, 1933 empowered the Department of Army Transportation to issue driving licences to soldiers.
+However, the Military Automobile Act, 1933 empowered the Department of Army Transportation to issue driving licences to members of armed forces.
 These include: